themattinthehatt/behavenet/docs/source/installation.rst

 You will be asked to input a base data directory; all data should be stored in the form :code:`base_data_dir/lab_name/expt_name/animal_id/session_id/data.hdf5`.
 More information on the structure of the hdf5 file can be found :ref:`here<data_structure>`.
 You will also be asked to input a base results directory, which will store all of the model fits.
 Finally, the base figure directory will be used to store figure and video outputs.

-The :code:`behavenet.setup()` method will create a hidden directory named :code:`.behavenet` in your user directory.
+The :code:`behavenet.setup()` function will create a hidden directory named :code:`.behavenet` in your user directory.

 * In Linux, :code:`~/.behavenet`
 * In MacOS, :code:`/Users/CurrentUser/.behavenet`

-Within this directory the method will create a json file named :code:`directories` which you can manually edit at any point.
+Within this directory the function will create a json file named :code:`directories` which you can manually edit at any point.

 Adding a new dataset
 ====================

-Next you will input some prior information about the dataset to avoid supplying this information at all intermediate steps (examples shown for Musall dataset):
+You can also input some prior information about your dataset to avoid supplying this information at all intermediate steps.
+You will be asked to enter the following information (examples shown for Musall dataset):

 * lab or experimenter name (:code:`musall`)
 * experiment name (:code:`vistrained`)